Travis Feeney: Toronto Argonauts

-Feeney signed with the Toronto Argonauts on March 31, 2020.
+Feeney signed with the Toronto Argonauts of the CFL on March 31, 2020.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Feeney chose to opt-out of his contract with the Argonauts on August 31, 2020.
 Feeney was selected by the Jousters of The Spring League during its player selection draft on October 11, 2020.
 He opted back in to his contract with the Argonauts on February 3, 2021.
-Feeney was released during the off-season after dressing for just 6 games for Toronto.
+Feeney spent most of his time on the Argos practice roster and was ultimately released during the off-season after dressing for just 6 games for Toronto.

+Tampa Bay Bandits

+Feeney played for the Tampa Bay Bandits of the United States Football League in 2022.

 St. Louis BattleHawks

-The St. Louis BattleHawks selected Feeney in the second round of the 2023 XFL Supplemental Draft on January 1, 2023.